Lone Star Sumo Lone Star TheCuttingEdge (Blade)

 When we started in this breed, we brought sheep to Texas from the northern United States.
 Very few of them were able to survive the harsh heat and overload of parasites native to this area of the country due to our lack of winter freezes to kill off parasites.
 We have decided, after years of selection and survival of the fittest, if the sheep we breed can survive in the Houston area climate, they can survive just about anywhere successfully.

 Some traits that have been forgotten in the push for success are stamina, and good meat flavor.
 We have paid close attention to stamina in our sheep.
 They must be able to survive most of the year on grass alone, or hay when the grass is sparse or unavailable.
 Our ewes and rams are raised in the same manner except that the ewes are fed grain along with their hay when they are close to lambing and throughout the time that they are lactating.
-They are both given a protein block while they are on the grass diet, since our grass seems to be deficient in that aspect.
+They are all given a protein block while they are on the grass diet, since our grass seems to be deficient in that aspect.
 Lambs, on the other hand, are fed a grass and grain diet up to about six months of age to give them a boost and to start them off gaining rapidly.
 We breed our stock for size, the bigger the better, because we believe that a rare heritage breed must have a purpose (meat) if it is going to survive extinction, and since they can hardly compete with the size of the Katahdins and Dorpers, they must make up the difference in some way, which is the flavor of their meat.
 We recently got a call from a customer who had butchered one of our wethers that was about two and a half years old.
 She said "this was not just the best lamb I've ever eaten, it was the best meat I've ever had, so tender and delicious".

 You will never get a strong mutton flavor in the meat of the Barbados Blackbelly, no matter what they are fed, though what they eat does influence the taste of the meat somewhat.
 Customers often ask us if it makes a difference in the flavor of the meat if a ram is banded (castrated) before butchering.
 In our opinion, yes it does.
 Barbados Blackbelly rams can be butchered at any age, but after about twenty to twenty-four months of age, Mike and I can tell a distinct difference in the taste if the ram has not been castrated.
 Maybe it's just us, but you decide after you have tasted one.
 Anytime you are crossing a Barbados Blackbelly ram into a terminal flock to improve it, the meat will always be more flavorful if you butcher a three-quarters Barbados Blackbelly versus a one-quarter Barbados Blackbelly.
 So, use your Barbados Blackbelly crosses to your advantage in selling your product to certain markets be it grocery stores, restaurants or the ethnic community.